4th Edition of the TUM Blockchain&Cybersecurity Salon

 Chair: Georg Carle (TUM)

-- Jonathan Passerat-Palmbach (Flashbots & Imperial College): Talk about FHE
+- Jonathan Passerat-Palmbach (Flashbots & Imperial College): Encrypted Mempools from the MEV Perspective Abstract

 Most blockchains use elliptic curve signatures (ECDSA, EdDSA) in execuation layer, which break under a strong quantum adversary.
 Exposed public keys today could enable future signature forgeries.
 This talk presents a practical way to make wallets post-quantum secure without moving assets or hard forks.
 We start from our FC’26 result: a proof-of-seed construction where the seed phrase, protected by a hash, acts as a quantum-safe anchor.
 A zero-knowledge proof links this seed to the on-chain account via a smart contract, no new keys, no migration.
 We then extend this idea to ECDSA chains (e.g., Bitcoin, Ethereum) using BIP39/BIP32, outlining a concrete wallet-level upgrade path and practical deployment patterns across smart contracts, client-side proving, and custody setups.